flexa-script/interpreter-prealpha1/README.md

     - [ ] immediate if
     - [X] typeof: returns type of object
         - [X] add namespace to type name return
-        - [ ] bring error header to a higher level
     - [X] typeid: returns hash of typeof
 - [X] Add built in funcs:
     - [X] len: returns size of array/string